O-1 Processing Time in 2026: How Long It Takes and How to Avoid Delays

 Premium vs. standard processing

 Premium processing guarantees faster USCIS action, but it doesn’t guarantee approval.
-If USCIS issues an RFE, that will also extend the overall timeline because the 15-business-day timeline resets (starting again after USCIS receives your RFE response).
+If USCIS issues an RFE, that will also extend the overall timeline because the 15-business-day timeline starts again after USCIS receives your RFE response.

 Premium processing is most useful when you have a firm employment start date, an expiring visa status, or a performance or project deadline that makes the 12-month standard window unworkable.
 Keep in mind that premium processing only speeds up USCIS review.
 It does not speed up the time it takes to prepare your petition or gather documents.